6 Habits of Successful Consultants

 When working on your budget, commit to paying a specific amount per month towards your debt and count that payment as a business expense.
 You can also speak with creditors to try and reduce your settlement amount, establish a payment plan, or extend a loan term to lower monthly payments.
 In the meantime, concentrate on maintaining a steady stream of work.

-6. Track Financial Data
+6. Keep Track of Your Financial Data

 Making time for a weekly and monthly financial review can help keep your business operations in check, ensure your services are priced right, and will help ease the burden of tax filings.
 Look at your cash flow and make sure clients are paying on time, create a plan for handling major upcoming expenditures, and know what your lines of credit are.
 If you see any expenses that are getting out of hand, come up with a plan to lower those costs.
 Look at where your sales are coming from, what your most popular are, and which sales tactics are working best.